Employee Communication - Everything You Need to Know

 2. Competitive vs. Affiliative.

 Some people learn better through images or video.
 Others are quick to pick things up by hearing.
-Others need a more hands-on experience.
+Others need more hands-on experience.
 Try to offer a mix of both in meetings and training.
 When working one-on-one, tailor your communication accordingly.

 Founder/CEO @ RosterElf